rizac/eGSIM/egsim/management/commands/README.md

 ### How to execute the commands

 Any command can be executed via `python manage.py <command_name>`.
-For all common maintenance operation, there is basically only one management command handling all tasks automatically, `initdb`, which can be executed on the terminal as follows:
+One command, `initdb`, wraps them all, and is supposed to be used for all management operation (at the cost of some potential redundancy) as follows:
 ```
 export DJANGO_SETTINGS_MODULE="egsim.settings_debug"; python manage.py initdb
 ```
 (`DJANGO_SETTINGS_MODULE` value must be changed in production)

-`initdb` is composed of several subcommands covering specific management tasks described below
 (for details, type `python manage.py initdb --help`.
 To list all commands, type `python manage.py --help`)

 ### When to execute the commands

-Management commands are supposed to be executed once in a while to (re)initialize and populate the whole eGSIM database, e.g.:
+Management commands are supposed to be executed once in a while in these circumstances:

-When we have | (sub)command
+When we have | command
 --- | ---
-Upgraded OpenQuake (i.e. new models, IMTs, and so on) | `oq2db` New regionalization (e.g. SHARE) | `reg2db`<br/>([details here](#Extending-existing-commands))
+Upgraded OpenQuake (that is, e.g. new models) | `oq2db`
+New regionalization (e.g. SHARE) | `reg2db`<br/>([details here](#Extending-existing-commands))
 New Gsim selection (e.g. SHARE, ESHM) | `gsimsel2db`<br/>([details here](#Extending-existing-commands))
 ~~New Flatfile(s) (e.g. ESM_2018_SA)~~ | ~~not yet implemented~~

-As many of these commands might be related
+Any of the above cases | `initdb`

-(e.g. `oq2db` empties all tables and thus requires the other two commands to be called afterwards) **we suggest in any case to simply execute `initdb` and be always safe**
+As said, **we strongly recommend for simplicity to always execute `initdb` after any change above** (sometimes it is not safe to execute the other commands alone.
+E.g., `oq2db` empties all tables and thus requires the other sub-commands to be called afterwards)

 ### How to extend / create custom commands